Critical Thinking

 The Word exposes and explains our sins, contains God’s promises, commands, and judgements, and gives examples to follow and examples not to follow.
 We should take note.

-In my view, it is essential that we, as people of God, know and teach the Word of God accurately and as thoroughly as we can.
+In my view, it is essential that we, as people of God, know and teach the Word of God accurately and thoroughly.
 I am not saying that we must wholly know and understand God’s word—that's not possible.
-However, in what we teach and what we hold out to be a word from God’s Word, it is essential that we know what we are talking about.
+However, when we teach and present what we believe is a word from God’s Word, we must be knowledgeable about the subject matter we are discussing.

 In his book Scripture Twisting, James Sire writes: